Because of their overwhelming size and weight, motor vehicle accidents involving semi trucks are often very destructive

 Tallying up all the possible injuries after a semi-truck accident could fill this entire site.
 In the interest of saving some space for all the information about who’s going to pay for your medical care after all these injuries, I will list a just few other types of injuries:

 - Dental injuries: Cracked teeth, damaged joints in the jaw

 - Internal injuries: Bruising, bleeding, or crushing damage to the abdomen and organs

 - Vascular: Damage to your veins and arteries

-- Mental: Post-traumatic stress disorder, other anxiety disorders, new phobias or aversions
+- Psychological: Post-traumatic stress disorder, other anxiety disorders, new phobias or aversions

 - Reproductive: Physical damage to the genitals, loss of ability to enjoy sexual intercourse